OpenSuSE Man Pages

 controlled by scrolling keys.
 The second n is the total number

-tive command.
+interactive command.

 The above interactive commands are always available in full-screen mode

-but never available in alternate-display mode if the 'current' window's
+but never available in alternate-display mode if the `current' window's

 task display has been toggled Off.